John Scofield

 Contemporary Jazz, Fusion, Post Bop, Jazz-Rock, Jazz-Funk, Big Band, Bop, Hard Bop, Soul-Jazz, Smooth Jazz

 John Scofield was born on December 26, 1951, in Dayton, Ohio, and grew up in Wilton, Connecticut.
-He began playing guitar at age eleven, inspired by rock and blues musicians.
-Scofield attended Berklee College of Music from 1970 to 1973, studying under Mick Goodrick.
-He made his recorded debut in 1974 at Carnegie Hall with a reunion concert featuring Gerry Mulligan and Chet Baker.
-Following his time at Berklee, Scofield joined the Billy Cobham–George Duke fusion band from 1974 to 1977.
-He worked briefly with Charles Mingus in 1977 and then with Jay McShann before launching his career as a bandleader in 1978.
+He began playing guitar at age 11, inspired by rock and blues musicians including Chuck Berry and B.B.
+King.
+Scofield attended Berklee College of Music from 1970 to 1973, studying under guitarist Mick Goodrick and meeting saxophonist Joe Lovano.
+His early professional work included a 1974 recorded reunion concert at Carnegie Hall with Gerry Mulligan and Chet Baker.
+Upon leaving Berklee, he joined the Billy Cobham–George Duke fusion band from 1974 to 1977 and briefly recorded with Charles Mingus in 1976.

 I Can See Your House From Here